microsoft/live-share/docs/quickstart/share.md

 In **VS Code**, a browser will appear for you to use to complete the sign in process.
 Simply close the browser when done.

-> **Linux users:** VS Code [prompts you to enter a user code](../use/vscode.md#sign-in-using-a-user-code) when it opens the browser window.
-The code can be found by clicking on the "Having trouble?
-Click here for user code directions" link that appears in the "Ready to collaborate!" page after you've signed into Live Share via the browser.
-Simply paste this user code in the prompt's input field in VS Code and hit enter to finish.
+> **Linux users:** You may be prompted to enter a user code if you are using an older version of Live Share (v0.3.295 or below).
+Update to the latest version of the extension or click the "Having trouble?" link after sign in to see the code.
+See [here for details](../use/vscode.md#sign-in-using-a-user-code).

 In **Visual Studio**, Live Share automatically uses your [personalization account](https://docs.microsoft.com/en-us/visualstudio/ide/signing-in-to-visual-studio).
 As a result, you can simply sign in as you would normally.
 However, if you prefer to use a different sign-in than your Visual Studio personalization account, go to **Tools &gt; Options &gt; Live Share &gt; User account** and select different credentials.